mstenemo/ClipboardReplace/README.md

 *Case senstivity.

 ### Instructions
 Copy or highlight text and click 8 while holding down the § key.
 ClipboardReplace will launch showing a preview of what is currently in the clipboard.
+Click !c Once you have made the change to update clipboard and escape to close ClipboardReplace.
+Use update content (!u) to make subsequent changes.

 #### Hotkeys
 "§&x" 	means that you click x while holding down §